Skip to main content

 What Are the Protocols for Women and Their Metabolic Impact?

 Hormonal optimization is equally relevant for women, particularly during the perimenopausal and post-menopausal transitions when fluctuations and declines in estrogen, progesterone, and testosterone can disrupt metabolic health.
-While often associated with men, testosterone is a critical hormone for women, influencing libido, bone density, mood, and, importantly, and metabolic function.
+While often associated with men, testosterone is a critical hormone for women, influencing libido, bone density, mood, and, importantly, muscle mass and metabolic function.
 Low-dose testosterone therapy can be a key component in restoring metabolic balance.

 Protocols for women are nuanced and require careful calibration: